prometheus/pushgateway/README.md

 using the `--web.config.file` parameter.
 The format of the file is described [in the exporter-toolkit repository](https://github.com/prometheus/exporter-toolkit/blob/master/docs/web-configuration.md).

+Note that the TLS and basic authentication settings affects the API's to push metrics, the /metrics endpoint used by Prometheus and the web UI.

 ## Development

 The normal binary embeds the web files in the `resources` directory.